aaallami/DSA/README.md

 # DSA
-This is a new DSA using Python work
+This is a new DSA using Python